 HOW MUCH MONEY CAN I APPLY FOR?

-Applicants can apply for up to $30,000 for Digital Media.
+Applicants can apply for up to Thirty Thousand Dollars ($30,000) from the Digital Media Fund.

 MUST I RAISE A CERTAIN AMOUNT OF MONEY BEFORE I SUBMIT FOR FUNDS WITH LPB?